Articles

 • Apart from the direct effects of COVID-19 illness, pandemic responses also amplified existing gender inequalities across multiple dimensions

-You can access the brief in the following additional languages:
+To find out more, you can access our policy brief in the following languages:

 Download policy brief